How bosses can help staff to manage stress when working remotely during the coronavirus outbreak

 - EAPs are employer-funded workplace wellbeing and counselling services that offer employees confidential counselling and advice on a wide range of work and personal issues.
 They are free to employees.
 Some EAP programmes offer 24/7 access to mental health chatbot programmes through a smartphone application and use online therapy and crisis texting programmes as well as phone support.

 There are also paid-for alternatives, which also allow you to practise social distancing or quarantine restrictions while accessing a trained therapist and can be extremely useful in periods of acute stress.
 Research suggests that teletherapy is as effective as in-person therapy.
-Priory offers a paid-for platform for this called Priory Connect which might be available through health insurance.
+Priory offers a paid-for online therapy platform for this called Priory Connect which might be available through health insurance.

 Working together to manage stress and anxiety